arthur-ehrle/Prometheus-PCA-course/README.md

 -   special-purpose exporters for services like HAProxy, StatsD, Graphite, etc

--   an alertmanager to handle alerts
+-   an alert manager to handle alerts

 -   various support tools